Getting Started with Dropbox at U-M

 3. Click Join University of Michigan.

-You will then be taken to the U-M Dropbox homepage, and your files and folder structures should be there.
+You will then be taken to the U-M Dropbox homepage, where your files and folder structures should be.
 Your collaborations will remain untouched when the accounts are combined.

 Scenario #2